ChaoticBuilder/Ultrabell/UNUSED/hqinstruments/readme.txt

-source quality instruments
-bc 44100+ often makes instruments sound too hq to be beytah (and totally not because I was too lazy to add a 3rd instrument for the music box to avoid pitch issues)
+source quality / unedited versions of instruments bc some instruments need to be downsampled to fit more pitches

+list of changes:
+music box: cut the end and faded
+harp: cut the end and faded